Marco Nicolini: Life

 Born in Piove di Sacco from Sammarinese father and Italian mother, and grew up in Padua, Italy, Nicolini graduated the Barbarigo Episcopal Institute of Padua and after that, the Faculty of Foreign Languages and Literatures at the University of Urbino.

-He worked in the tourism sector while residing in the different countries and in 1999, at the age of twenty-eight, he returned to San Marino, and worked in a two financial companies and in a banking institution.
+He worked in the tourism sector while residing in different countries and in 1999, at the age of twenty-eight, he returned to San Marino, and worked in two financial companies and a banking institution.
 Nicolini joined the RETE Movement and in 2016 he was elected a member of the Grand and General Council, where he held the position of a President of the San Marino Delegation at the Council of Europe, in Strasbourg.

 Nicolini has published a book of boxing literature, along the lines of his Facebook page Nicolini Tells About Boxers, which has achieved some editorial success.
 Recently, by AIEP Edition, he published an anthology of short stories entitled Sottacqua.

 He is married to Rebecca and is the father of two children.

-Since 23 January 2023 he has been Vice-President of the Parliamentary Assembly of the Council of Europe.
+Since 23 January 2023, he has been Vice-President of the Parliamentary Assembly of the Council of Europe.